Dual-domain Multi-path Self-supervised Diffusion Model for Accelerated MRI Reconstruction: Introduction

-To address these limitations, we propose a Dual-domain Multi-path Self-supervised Diffusion Model (DMSM) for accelerated MRI reconstruction with three key innovations. \textbf{Dual-domain Self-supervised Diffusion Model:} We design a dual-domain self-supervised training method for diffusion models that allows training without using paired fully sampled MRI data. \textbf{Light-weight network for diffusion model:} We develop a lightweight time-index-aware hybrid-attention network in the diffusion model which aims for high-quality MRI reconstruction while reducing the computational and time burdens. \textbf{Multi-path Uncertainty Estimation:} We propose a novel multi-path sampling strategy in DMSM to further enhanced reconstruction quality while enabling uncertainty estimation.
-Our experimental results on two large-scale MRI datasets show that our method can reconstruct high-quality high-fidelity MRI with training only from under-sampled MRI data and enable uncertainty estimation that correlates reasonably well with the true error.
+To address these limitations, we propose a Dual-domain Multi-path Self-supervised Diffusion Model (DMSM) for accelerated MRI reconstruction with three key innovations. \textbf{Dual-domain Self-supervised Diffusion Model:} We design a novel dual-domain (k-space and image space) self-supervised training paradigm, addressing the reliance on supervised learning and the suboptimal results of single-domain self-supervised approaches.
+This enables effective training of the diffusion model using only undersampled k-space measurements, eliminating the need for paired, fully sampled MRI data while leveraging complementary information from both domains. \textbf{Light-weight network for diffusion model:} We develop a lightweight network architecture for the diffusion model to replace computationally heavy Transformer backbones reliant on self-attention.
+This network incorporates time-step conditioning and a hybrid-attention mechanism designed to efficiently capture essential spatial relationships and features.
+This innovation achieves high reconstruction quality while significantly reducing computational cost and inference time. \textbf{Multi-path Uncertainty Estimation:} We introduce a novel multi-path sampling strategy within the reverse diffusion process of DMSM to tackle the critical lack of uncertainty quantification in existing methods.
+This strategy generates multiple plausible reconstructions from the same undersampled data.
+By analyzing the variance across these paths, we derive pixel-wise uncertainty maps that correlate with reconstruction error, providing crucial explainability for clinical assessment.
+Our experimental results on two large-scale MRI datasets show that our method can reconstruct high-quality, high-fidelity MRI with training only from under-sampled MRI data and enable uncertainty estimation that correlates reasonably well with the true error.